loej/CR-Scheduler/README.md

   ```
   cd CR-Scheduler
   ```
-List all the documents in the CR-Scheduler Directory:
+List all the documents in the CR-Scheduler directory:
   ```
   ls
   ```